 St. Cecilia Music Center

-St. Cecilia Music Center, Grand Rapids, Michigan, has offered a range of affordable and accessible music education programs and performances from world-class musicians at the historic Royce Auditorium since 1883.
+St. Cecilia Music Center, Grand Rapids, MI, has offered a range of affordable and accessible music education programs and performances from world-class musicians at the historic Royce Auditorium since 1883.
 The Foundation supports the annual Chamber Music Society of Lincoln Center Series.

 Ten Thousand Things Theater Company